Does the Early Bird Get the Worm?

 This sort of arrangement is good for those involved on both sides of the Priceline transaction.
 Hotels and airlines boost capacity or occupancy rates.
 Customers often get great bargains.
 But by agreeing to Priceline’s terms of sale, customers give up their ability to choose.

 So how does this relate to early decision in college admission?
 As with Priceline, an ED candidate gives up the right to certain aspects of his “purchase” of a college education.
 What does the ED candidate relinquish?
 The right to comparison shop based on price.
 Thus ED is sort of the reverse of the Priceline: name your school, but agree to pay the price offered.

 ED and Financial Aid: The Jewelry Store Analogy

-The conventional wisdom is that a student’s financial aid package under the ED program will be lower than if he or she is admitted under regular decision.
+The conventional wisdom is that a student’s financial aid package under the ED program will be lower than if he or she receives an offer of admission under regular decision.
 In general–and again, statistically speaking–this is true.
 Why?
 Because colleges do not need to offer discounts in the form of merit scholarships to students who make the early decision agreement.